leesei/leesei.github.io/src/content/post/gold-standard.md

 [Ben Bernanke Gives Himself A Grade - Freakonomics Radio (podcast)](https://player.fm/series/freakonomics-radio/ben-bernanke-gives-himself-a-grade)
 Abolishing the gold standard in 1930s to increase money supply relieve the global economic depression

-European countries participating in WWI also abandoned gold standard to increase the war spendings.
+European countries participating in WWI also abandoned gold standard to increase the war spending.